-Many lists of motivational quotes are dominated by male leaders, scientists, writers, innovators and entrepreneurs, and yet there are no shortage of powerful words spoken by great women through history.
-To mark International Women’s Day 2021 – which takes place on 8 March and celebrates the achievements of women around the world – here are 20 quotes from remarkable historical women to inspire you…
+Many lists of inspirational quotes are dominated by male leaders, scientists, writers, innovators and entrepreneurs, and yet there are no shortage of powerful words spoken by great women through history.
+Here are 20 quotes from remarkable historical women to inspire you...

 “You have to make more noise than anybody else, you have to make yourself more obtrusive than anybody else, you have to fill all the papers more than anybody else, in fact you have to be there all the time and see that they do not show you under, if you are really going to get your reform realised.”